Cultural Humility: A Bridge of Hope Core Value

 At Bridge of Hope, we are committed to a journey of Cultural Humility.
 In 2015, the board of directors of Bridge of Hope National appointed a Cultural Humility Task Force.
-Cultural Humility is now deeply embedded in our strategic plan (2020-2023).
-Today, we publicly recommit ourselves to this work of cultural humility and encourage our 20 Bridge of Hope locations, neighboring volunteers, staff, board, and supporters to walk this journey alongside us so that we may learn together and hold each other accountable.
+Cultural Humility is now deeply embedded in our current strategic plan (2020-2023).
+With the addition of this fourth value, we recommit ourselves to this work of cultural humility and encourage our Bridge of Hope locations, neighboring volunteers, staff, board, and supporters to walk this journey alongside us so that we may learn together and hold each other accountable.

 The three principles of Cultural Humility are: